Pest animal and invasive species information

 - Mozambique tilapia (Oreochromis mossambicus) and spotted tilapia (Tilapia mariae).

 The Act requires all Queenslander’s comply with their General Biosecurity Obligation.
-The obligation placed on recreational fishers when catching a restricted noxious fish from the list above, is that they take all reasonable and practical steps to ensure the fish and its progeny (Mozambique tilapia are mouth brooders so there may be young in their mouths) are killed humanely and disposed of as soon as practicable by burying the fish above the high water mark, or placing in a bin.
+The obligation placed on recreational fishers when catching a restricted noxious fish, is that they take all reasonable and practical steps to ensure the fish and its progeny (Mozambique tilapia are mouth brooders so there may be young in their mouths) are killed humanely and disposed of as soon as practicable by burying the fish above the high water mark, or placing in a bin.

 The following lists the general do's and don'ts if you catch a restricted noxious fish: